 Flash Hard Drives – also known as Flash Drive and Flash Storage – is commonly seen in Ultrabooks and other premium-end laptops.
 To take the best example, you can spot these on MacBook Pro, MacBook Air etc. And, understand this thing before you continue: you can’t really compare SSDs and Flash Drives.
 In fact, SSDs are now using Flash Storage interface, for better performance and speed.
-So, when you hear an iMac has Flash Storage, listen it to as iMac has SSD Storage.
+So, when you hear an iMac has Flash Storage, listen to it as iMac has SSD Storage.

 So, in short, your Flash-based iMac would be having one Solid State Drive for all storage purposes.
-When compared to HDDs, these devices offer better performance, speed, durability and stability.
+When compared to HDDs, these devices offer better performance, speed, durability, and stability.
 And, yes, SSDs work awesome with Apple devices.

 Fusion Drive is basically a hybrid hard drive.
 The name is used in devices made by Apple Inc. The logic here is simple.
 Apple combines a traditional Hard Disk Drive and a Flash Storage Drive.
 If we take the case of the iMac with Retina Display, you can choose a Fusion Drive of 1TB to 3TB size.
 Along with a high-capacity hard-drive, there will be dedicated storage space that is using SSD.
 For instance, in the Late 2015 iMac 2TB Fusion Drive version, there’s a 128GB of Flash storage.
-Apple did announce Fusion Drive in October 2012, and has been in use since then.
-Talking about the design, a SSD and HDD will be merged into a single device — which is then controlled by the macOS.
+Apple did announce Fusion Drive in October 2012 and has been in use since then.
+Talking about the design, an SSD and HDD will be merged into a single device — which is then controlled by the macOS.
 Currently, the choice is available in iMacs only.
 For all other devices, you need to choose between SSD or HDD.

 Both these are different from the traditional HDDs, though.
 Now, we will consider each of these and point out the similar and different things.